Big data

-Big data primarily refers to data sets that are too large or complex to be dealt with by traditional data-processing application software.
+Big data primarily refers to data sets that are too large or complex to be dealt with by traditional data-processing software.
 Data with many entries (rows) offer greater statistical power, while data with higher complexity (more attributes or columns) may lead to a higher false discovery rate.
-Though used sometimes loosely partly because of a lack of formal definition, the interpretation that seems to best describe big data is the one associated with large body of information that we could not comprehend when used only in smaller amounts.

 Big data analysis challenges include capturing data, data storage, data analysis, search, sharing, transfer, visualization, querying, updating, information privacy, and data source.
 Big data was originally associated with three key concepts: volume, variety, and velocity.
 The analysis of big data presents challenges in sampling, and thus previously allowing for only observations and sampling.
 Thus a fourth concept, veracity, refers to the quality or insightfulness of the data.
-Without sufficient investment in expertise for big data veracity, then the volume and variety of data can produce costs and risks that exceed an organization's capacity to create and capture value from big data.
+Without sufficient investment in expertise for big data veracity, the volume and variety of data can produce costs and risks that exceed an organization's capacity to create and capture value from big data.

 Current usage of the term big data tends to refer to the use of predictive analytics, user behavior analytics, or certain other advanced data analytics methods that extract value from big data, and seldom to a particular size of data set.
 "There is little doubt that the quantities of data now available are indeed large, but that's not the most relevant characteristic of this new data ecosystem."

 Analysis of data sets can find new correlations to "spot business trends, prevent diseases, combat crime and so on".
 Scientists, business executives, medical practitioners, advertising and governments alike regularly meet difficulties with large data-sets in areas including Internet searches, fintech, healthcare analytics, geographic information systems, urban informatics, and business informatics.
 Scientists encounter limitations in e-Science work, including meteorology, genomics, connectomics, complex physics simulations, biology, and environmental research.